KadenRange/PortfolioOptimization-ML/README.md

 Required file: s&p500_history.csv

-Place it in the same directory as `main.py`.
+Place it in the resources folder.

 ---